 For anxiety in general really!

 We also don't want to smell like ragweed.
+The first date thing.

-The hemp oil based for full spectrum can be pretty strong both in taste, smell, and color.
+The hemp oil-based for full spectrum can be pretty strong both in taste, smell, and color.

 Plus, some of the other cannabinoids can alter performance both cognitively and physically.